LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 Singleton variables
 ~~~~~~~~~~~~~~~~~~~

-Singleton variables in a clause are often misspell variables and, as
+Singleton variables in a clause are often misspelled variables and, as
-such, one of the most common errors when programming in Prolog.
+such, are one of the most common errors when programming in Prolog.
 Assuming that the :term:`backend Prolog compiler` implementation of the
 ``read_term/3`` predicate supports the standard ``singletons/1``
 option, the compiler warns about any singleton variable found while